ScottKirvan/ScooterUtils/README.md

  artist/developer utilities, allowing you to quickly navigate to disk files, restart the system, and to help keep some setting persistent between restarts in the editor.

 If common tasks can be automated or streamlined, they may end up in ScooterUtils.
-Generally stuff that makes Unreal Engine a bit quicker to use, especially if you're creating and maintaining several projects.
+Generally, the plugin includes things that make Unreal Engine a bit quicker to use, especially if you're creating and maintaining several projects.
 If you've got something you're repeatedly turning off or resetting every time you open  your projects, that might be a good candidate for an addition here, so feel free to [make a suggestion](https://github.com/ScottKirvan/ScooterUtils/issues/).